 The Federal Perkins Loan provides needy students with long-term, low-interest loans for educational expenses.
 The University determines the amount of the loan to be offered within certain federal guidelines.
-Interest at the rate of 5 percent per year on the unpaid balance begins to accrue nine months after the student ceases at least half-time study.
+Interest at the rate of 5 percent per year on the unpaid balance begins to accrue nine months after the student is enrolled in less than half-time study.
 The loan repayment period may be as long as 10 years, depending upon the total amount borrowed.

 PENNSYLVANIA STATE GRANTS (PHEAA) AND OTHER STATE GRANT PROGRAMS

 Pennsylvania state grants are administered by the Pennsylvania Higher Education Assistance Agency (PHEAA).
-Eligible students must demonstrate financial need, meet Pennsylvania residency requirements, and be enrolled at least half time.
+Eligible students must demonstrate financial need, meet Pennsylvania residency requirements, and be enrolled at least half-time.
 Full-time students must complete a minimum of 24 credits per year, while half-time students must complete a minimum of 12 credits annually.
-The Free Application for Federal Student Aid (FAFSA) must be filed by May 1 to be eligible.
+The Free Application for Federal Student Aid (FAFSA) must be filed by May 1 in order to be eligible.

-PHEAA requires students to have at least 50 percent of their registered credits to be on campus.
-If more than 50 percent of a student's registered credits during a given semester are for online classes, the student will not be eligible to receive a PHEAA State Grant for that semester.
+PHEAA requires students to have at least 50 percent of their registered credits on-campus.
+If more than 50 percent of a student's registered credits during a given semester are for online classes, the student will be ineligible to receive a PHEAA State Grant for that semester.

 FEDERAL WORK STUDY PROGRAM